pstvman/weekly/README.md

 # Introduction

-Weekly Report & history log
+This is pstvman's Weekly Study Report.